maximnara/cordova-plugin-google-play-games/README.md

 Events it is basically place where you can store some data about user: balance, level and something like this.

 #### Increment event
+Value should be more than 0.
+Increment raw integer, money or time here.
 ```javascript
 await GooglePlayGames.incrementEvent({ id: 'id-from-play-console', amount: 10 })
 ```